arcxp/ifx-example-send-data-to-an-external-application-nodejs/README.md

 _Note there may be values or logic that will change depending on your individual use case._

-# Prerequisites

-1. You have  [created a Node integration](https://docs.arcxp.com/alc?id=kb_article_view&sys_kb_id=0e7ee80447ee5510d0cba8b5536d43f8 "created a Node integration")  and it’s cloned to your local machine ([Getting Integrations Running Locally in Node (Write, Build, Run!)](https://docs.arcxp.com/alc?id=kb_article_view&sys_kb_id=36f4402847292110a87626c2846d439b "Getting Integrations Running Locally in Node (Write, Build, Run!)"))
-2. You have your  [preferred HTTP client](https://docs.arcxp.com/alc?id=kb_article_view&sys_kb_id=acef06704761a110a87626c2846d4338&spa=1 "preferred HTTP client")  (this tutorial will use axios)
-3. You have included axios as a dependency in your  `package.json`  file

 # Quick Overview

 1. Set up request in  [Pipedream](https://pipedream.com/)